 Dr. Herschel will assess your corneas to determine how healthy they are and whether treatment is needed before surgery.
 Corneal damage from contact lens use or dry eye is common, and many patients are treated for these conditions prior to their surgery.
 Dr. Herschel’s specialty training in cornea makes him the ideal surgeon to assess and treat your corneas.

 During your consultation, Dr. Herschel will learn about your lifestyle and your vision goals.
 Then, together, you will discuss the choices available to you for your vision correction procedure and decide which one is best for you.
 In addition to eye health, lifestyle, and vision goals, age is an important factor in choices about vision correction.
 Check out your age group below to find out what to expect.

 Young Adults (18-early 40s)

 Young adults may have nearsightedness, astigmatism, farsightedness, or a combination, and they likely have had stable vision for several years.
 This gives them many options including glasses, contact lenses, and vision correction procedures.
-This age group also has the greatest cost benefit over time from a surgical procedure.
-Couple that benefit with active lifestyles, quick recovery, and the proven safety and efficacy of vision correction procedures, and many young adults are opting for surgical vision correction.
+This age group also has the greatest cost-benefit over time from a surgical procedure.
+Couple that benefits with active lifestyles, quick recovery, and the proven safety and efficacy of vision correction procedures, and many young adults are opting for surgical vision correction.

 The most common vision correction procedures for this age group include all-laser LASIK, PRK, and Visian® ICL (for high myopia).